debops/debops/docs/ansible/roles/debops.php/upgrade.rst

   symlinks with real files manually.

-- The ``debops.php`` role has new role dependencies on ``debops.php/env`` and debops.logrotate_.
+- The ``debops.php`` role has new role dependencies on ``debops.php/env`` and :ref:`debops.logrotate`.
 Refer to the provided playbook for an example usage.

 - The different :file:`/etc/php5/*/php.ini` configuration files managed by ``debops.php5`` role are not managed by ``debops.php`` role anymore and might